-1. Authorization of the 2016 GARVEEs.
-The Board finds and determines that it is in the best interest of the Commonwealth and the Board for the Board (i) to enter into the Fourth Supplement to provide for the issuance of the 2016 GARVEEs, (ii) to issue the 2016 GARVEEs in accordance with the provisions of the Act, the Indenture and the Basic Documents, (iii) to sell the 2016 GARVEEs in the manner provided herein, and (iv) to use the a portion of the proceeds of the 2016 GARVEEs to pay costs of the Projects, including such other project or projects as may be designated by the Board and approved by FHWA.
-The Board authorizes the issuance and sale of the 2016 GARVEEs within the following parameters: (i) the aggregate principal amount of the 2016 GARVEEs shall not exceed \$400,000,000, (ii) the final maturity date of the 2016 GARVEEs shall not exceed 20 years from their date of issuance, and (iii) the aggregate true interest cost of the GARVEEs shall not exceed the maximum true interest cost approved by the Treasury Board of the Commonwealth (the "Treasury Board").
-The Treasury Board is required pursuant to Section 2.2- 2416 of the Virginia Code to approve the terms and structure of the 2016 GARVEEs.
-The Board hereby finds and determines that the issuance and sale of the 2016 GARVEEs in accordance with this Resolution conforms with the purposes set forth in the Act and the Master Indenture

-Resolution of the Board September 21, 2016 Authorizing the Issuance and Sale of the Commonwealth of Virginia Federal Transportation Grant Anticipation Revenue Notes, Series 2016 Page 4 of 7

-- 2. Limited Obligations.
-The 2016 GARVEEs shall be limited obligations of the Board and the Commonwealth, payable from and secured by a pledge of the Federal Highway Reimbursements and the other Revenues (as defined in the Indenture) and amounts in certain funds established pursuant to the Indenture.
-Nothing in this Resolution, the 2016 GARVEEs, the Indenture or the Basic Documents shall be deemed to create or constitute a debt or a pledge of the faith and credit of the Commonwealth or any political subdivision thereof. - 3.
-Determination of Final Terms and Details and Delivery of the 2016 GARVEEs.
-The Board authorizes the Chairman of the Board (the "Chairman"), subject to the parameters set forth in paragraph 1 of this Resolution, to determine the final terms and details of the 2016 GARVEEs, including, without limitation, the final series designation, the aggregate principal amount, the maturity schedule, the interest rates, the redemption provisions, the sale date, the sale price and the offering prices.
-Further, once the terms and details of the 2016 GARVEEs have been determined, the Board authorizes and directs the Chairman and the Secretary of the Board (the "Secretary") (i) to have the 2016 GARVEEs prepared and executed in accordance with the Indenture, (ii) to deliver the 2016 GARVEEs to the Trustee for authentication, and (iii) to cause the 2016 GARVEEs so executed and authenticated to be delivered to or for the account of the Underwriters upon payment of the purchase price of the 2016 GARVEEs, all in accordance with the executed Note Purchase Agreement.
-Execution and delivery by the Chairman and the Secretary of the 2016 GARVEEs shall constitute conclusive evidence of the approval of the 2016 GARVEEs and the terms and details thereof by the Chairman and the Secretary on behalf of the Board. - 4.
-Basic Documents.
-The Board approves each of the Basic Documents in substantially the form presented at this meeting.
-The Board authorizes and directs the Chairman to prepare, execute, and deliver the final forms of the Basic Documents with such completions, omissions, insertions, and changes as are necessary or desirable to effect the issuance and sale of the 2016 GARVEEs, including without limitation changes to the dated dates thereof, as the Chairman may approve.
-The Chairman's execution and delivery of the Basic Documents shall constitute conclusive evidence of the approval of the final forms of such documents by the Chairman on behalf of the Board. - 5.
-Sale of the 2016 GARVEEs.
-The Chairman is authorized to sell the 2016 Bonds pursuant to a competitive sale and to prepare, publish and distribute a Notice of Sale in connection therewith (the "Notice of Sale"), provided that the Notice of Sale may not be published or distributed prior to the approval of the 2016 Bonds by resolution of the Treasury Board.
-Alternatively, if determined by the Chairman to be in the best interest of the Commonwealth, the Board authorizes the Chairman to solicit and consider proposals for a negotiated sale of the 2016 Bonds and to negotiate the terms of such sale.
-Subject to paragraph
+- Authorization of the 2017 GARVEEs.
+The Board finds and determines that it is 1. in the best interest of the Commonwealth and the Board for the Board (i) to enter into the Fifth Supplement to provide for the issuance of the 2017 GARVEEs, (ii) to issue the 2017 GARVEEs in accordance with the provisions of the Act, the Indenture and the Basic Documents, (iii) to sell the 2017 GARVEEs in the manner provided herein, and (iv) to use the a portion of the proceeds of the 2017 GARVEEs to pay costs of the Projects, including such other project or projects as may be designated by the Board and approved by FHWA.
+The Board authorizes the issuance and sale of the 2017 GARVEEs within the following parameters: (i) the aggregate principal amount of the 2017 GARVEEs shall not exceed \$250,000,000, (ii) the final maturity date of the 2017 GARVEEs shall not exceed 20 years from their date of issuance, and (iii) the aggregate true interest cost of the GARVEEs shall not exceed the maximum true interest cost approved by the Treasury Board of the Commonwealth (the "Treasury Board").
+The Treasury Board is required pursuant to Section 2.2- 2416 of the Virginia Code to approve the terms and structure of the 2017 GARVEEs.
+The Board hereby finds and determines that the issuance and sale of the 2017 GARVEEs in accordance with this Resolution conforms with the purposes set forth in the Act and the Master Indenture - 2.
+Limited Obligations.
+The 2017 GARVEEs shall be limited obligations of the Board and the Commonwealth, payable from and secured by a pledge of the Federal Highway Reimbursements and the other Revenues (as defined in the Indenture) and amounts in certain funds established pursuant to the Indenture.
+Nothing in this Resolution, the 2017 GARVEEs, the Indenture or the Basic Documents shall be deemed to create or constitute a debt or a pledge of the faith and credit of the Commonwealth or any political subdivision thereof. - 3.
+Determination of Final Terms and Details and Delivery of the 2017 GARVEEs.
+The Board authorizes the Chairman of the Board (the "Chairman"), subject to the parameters set forth in paragraph 1 of this Resolution, to determine the final terms and details of the 2017 GARVEEs, including, without limitation, the final series designation, the aggregate principal amount, the maturity schedule, the interest rates, the redemption provisions, the sale date, the sale price and the offering prices.
+Further, once the terms and details of the 2017 GARVEEs have been determined, the Board authorizes and directs the Chairman and the Secretary of the Board (the "Secretary") (i) to have the 2017 GARVEEs prepared and executed in accordance with the Indenture, (ii) to deliver the 2017 GARVEEs to the Trustee for authentication, and (iii) to cause the 2017 GARVEEs so executed and authenticated to be delivered to or for the account of the Underwriters upon payment of the purchase price of the 2017 GARVEEs, all in accordance with the executed Note Purchase Agreement.
+Execution and delivery by the Chairman and the Secretary of the 2017 GARVEEs shall constitute conclusive evidence of the approval of the 2017 GARVEEs and the terms and details thereof by the Chairman and the Secretary on behalf of the Board.

-Resolution of the Board

-September 21, 2016

-Authorizing the Issuance and Sale of the Commonwealth of Virginia Federal Transportation

-Grant Anticipation Revenue Notes, Series 2016

-Page 5 of 7
+Resolution of the Board October 24, 2017 Authorizing the Issuance and Sale of the Commonwealth of Virginia Federal Transportation Grant Anticipation Revenue Notes, Series 2017 Page 5 of 9